They don't mix.

 - Neon Genesis Evangelion.
 Misato and Kaji are trapped in an elevator during a power blackout at NERV.
-She ends up kneeling on Kaji's shoulders, warning him not to look up her skirt.
+Trying to open the ceiling trapdoor, she ends up kneeling on Kaji's shoulders, warning him not to look up her skirt.
 Kaji clearly wants to just get out of there and has no intention of doing so, especially when Misato says she urgently has to go to the bathroom.

 - Inverted for humor (and arguably the only genuine fanservice in the entire series) in the last episode of Ghost Stories Desperate to save Satsuki, Momoko has Hajime and Leo boost her into a high window in the old school building.
 It's only after the two boys (and the camera) look up and get an eyeful that this possibility occurs to any of them.
 Momoko doesn't catch on and the two boys are too embarrassed to mention it.

 - There's a scene from The League of Extraordinary Gentlemen where Mina climbs up something before Alan, and he's clearly taking a look up her dress.
-Mina is none too pleased, and Alan's expression is a Crowning Moment of Funny.
+Mina is none too pleased.
 Half the comedy comes from the fact that Mina is wearing ridiculously modest Victorian bloomers under her dress anyway... this is the 19th century's idea of Fanservice!

-Priscilla Presley: Thank you, I just had it stuffed.
-[Hands him a stuffed beaver.]
+Jane: Thank you, I just had it stuffed.
+[She hands down to him a taxidermied beaver.]

 - In Austin Powers: International Man of Mystery, Vanessa climbs a ladder in an extremely short skirt.
 Austin watches appreciatively for a few seconds before remembering he has to go beat the Bad Guys and save the world.